-Consideration Amount

-(in thousands)
+nsideration Amount thousands)

-Cash \$10,091
+Cash \$ 10,091

 Accounts receivable 3,987

 Inventory 297

 Prepaid expenses and deposits 1,075

 Goodwill 34,152

 Brand and technology intangible assets 4,877

 Property and equipment 354

 Accounts payable (5,788)

 Accrued liabilities (11,087)

 Pension liability (6,468)

 Due to customers (19,017)

 Other liabilities (846)

-Total consideration \$11,627
+Total consideration \$ 11,627

 Goodwill was created as part of the acquisition as the Company acquired an experienced and knowledgeable workforce, of which approximately \$5.5 million of the goodwill and all of the intangible assets are expected to be tax deductible, as a result of the structure of the transaction.
-The amount of revenue included in the 2012 consolidated statement of operations related to GoIndustry was not material.
+The amount of revenue included in the 2013 and 2014 consolidated statement of operations related to GoIndustry was \$38.6 million and \$36.8 million, respectively.
+The related supplemental pro forma information was not significant and it is impracticable for the Company to determine and disclose the amount of earnings for this acquisition.